-In January 2020 I heard myself say to an international friend “Avoid the city on the 26th, there’ll be big crowds for the change the date protest.
-Its bigger then the Australia day parade!”
+In January 2020 I heard myself say to an international friend “Avoid the city on the 26th, there’ll be big crowds for the change the date protest”, reflecting on the Australian indigenous culture and history.

 I feel proud of the large numbers who show up each year to influence change.
 I was unsure what my friends’ thoughts and beliefs were on Indigenous Australian culture and history.